 - Integration with Bitcoin.
 Echo uses Ethereum smart contracts, which is in-line with the modern practices.
 Further, in addition to Ethereum, Echo network is powered by the integration of Bitcoin’s blockchain.
 Now lenders, decentralized exchanges, enterprise-level DApps, insurance platforms, and others can use domain-specific smart contracts through Echo, while utilizing any of the ERC20 as well as BTC as a native currency.

 - Compatibility with Solidity & EVM.
 Our team made it way easy to launch Ethereum-based DApps and deploy smart contracts on Echo with minimal-to-zero changes.
-We showed how it’s done by migrating to 0x protocol and leveraging BTC as a native asset.

 Our objective at PixelPlex is to take DeFi to a new level by enabling interoperability of the two networks within an innovative ecosystem while offering convenience and freedom to transact.